 When you hike alone, there is no one who can share a Snickers bar with you.
 You can only rely on yourself.
 You will need these basic supplies:

 - Water – because you must be hydrated at all times.
 The golden rule is to have about half a liter (17 ounces) an hour.
 Multiply this by the number of the hours you plan to hike, add 20% percent to be sure, and you are set.
 That’s how much water you need to carry.
+For further reading on this extremely important topic, check out my article on the right amount of water to drink when hiking.

 - Food – nothing too heavy on the stomach, make sure it is the food that keeps you energetic and not sleepy.
 If you don’t plan to start a campfire and cook (which can also be prohibited in some forests and parks), just carry the snacks that you can eat on the go.